Faculty Employment Opportunities

 The University of Washington is committed to being one of the top information schools in the world.
 As part of this effort, we seek outstanding individuals to join our exceptional, interdisciplinary faculty.
 These new colleagues join a faculty eager to participate in a broad-based, inclusive Information School with academic programs at the bachelors, masters, and doctoral levels.
 Faculty in the Information School teach across all programs.

-This is a full-time 9-month tenure track appointment anticipated at the rank of Assistant Professor (job class code 0116).
-Applicants must have a Ph.D. (or international equivalent) by date of appointment.
+This position is a two year full-time 9-month appointment anticipated at the rank of Professor of Practice, not tenure eligible.

 Please go here for full position announcement and application instructions.
 This position is open until filled with a preferred application deadline of December 1, 2018.

 The Information School is seeking part-time lecturers to join our pool of Guest Faculty to teach courses in a variety of subjects across our Bachelor’s and Master’s degree programs.

 * This requisition has been temporarily closed.
 We will begin accepting applications again in November 2018.